jwgrenning/tddec-code/README.md

 the TDD-EC code building.
 To make it easy to get started I'm using Docker to take out the guess work.

-A cool think about using Docker is that you don't have to install other compilers on your system (except docker).
+A cool thing about using Docker is that you don't have to install other compilers on your system (except docker).
 The other compiler and tools are hidden in the docker container.